Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Results

-In Fig.~\ref{nhz} we show the distribution of the ISM column density as derived in Section~\ref{elmet} for the galaxy samples at different redshifts presented in Section~\ref{samples}.
-For ASPECS and COSMOS $z\sim 3.3$ galaxies, we used the dust mass to estimate the total ISM mass and the UV/optical stellar size as a proxy for its size.
-For ALPINE and for the hosts of $z\sim6$ QSOs, we used \cii\ data for both gas mass and size estimates.
 A steady increase of the ISM column density with redshfit is observed, with typical values going from $\sim10^{22}$\cm\ at $z<1$ to $\sim10^{24}$\cm\ at $z>6$.
 That is, the ISM in early, massive galaxies can reach values as high as Compton-thick and hence provide significant obscuration to any nuclear emission.
-Interestingly, the hosts of luminous QSOs have denser ISM than less luminous systems.
+Interestingly, at $z\sim 6$, the ISM in the hosts of luminous QSOs \citep{venemans20} is denser than what is measured in the hosts of less luminous QSOs \citep{izumi18,izumi19}.
 Clearly, all known QSOs at $z\sim 6$ are UV-bright and, by selection, are seen along lines of sights free from such heavy ISM columns.

 By normalizing the ISM column density at $z=0$ to the average value observed in the Milky Way, \nh=$10^{21}$\cm\ \citep{willingale13}, the increase of the average ISM column density with redshift can be parameterized as \nh$(z)$/\nh$(0)\sim(1+z)^4$ (see black solid curve in Fig.~\ref{nhz}).
 The adopted value for the $z=0$ normalization is based on a single object and is then somewhat arbitrary.
 We nonetheless verified that this is consistent with what is measured in local samples of massive galaxies.
 To this end, we considered the 67 galaxies with $M_*>10^{10}\msun$ in the EDGE-CALIFA survey \citep{bolatto17}.
 Based on CO(1-0) observations with the CARMA interferometer \citep{bock06}, this survey measured the content and extent of the molecular gas reservoirs in a sample of nearby, $z<0.03$ galaxies that were detected at 22 $\mu$m by the Wide-field Infrared Survey Explorer (WISE; \citealt{wright10}).
 We used those measurements to derive a median surface density of $\Sigma_{gas}=4.3\times10^{21}$\cm, which translates (Eq.~\ref{nhave}) into a typical column density towards galaxy nuclei of \nh=$9.0\times10^{21}$\cm.
 Requiring a mid-IR detection with WISE pre-selects gas-rich galaxies.
 We then consider this column density estimate as an upper limit to the true, typical ISM obscuration in local massive galaxies, and we plot it as a downward arrow in Fig.~\ref{nhz}.